tvanzyl/tvanzyl.github.io/content/blog/picking_a_topic.md

 A Master's dissertation focuses more on demonstrating a solid grasp of your field and your ability to conduct rigorous research.
 The emphasis is on showing that you can effectively utilise existing knowledge and tools to generate meaningful results and contribute to the ongoing discourse in your study area.
 A contribution is often achieved by advancing the field in some way, such as through:
 - Applying existing methods to a new dataset or problem domain.
 This application expands the understanding of how these methods perform in different contexts.
 - Improving existing methods.
-This improvement could involve refining an algorithm, optimising parameters, or combining techniques in a novel way to achieve better results.
+This improvement could involve refining an algorithm, optimising parameters, or combining techniques to achieve better results.
 - Conducting a thorough analysis and evaluation.
 This analysis could involve comparing different methods, identifying their strengths and weaknesses, or exploring the impact of different factors on performance.
 - Generating new insights from data.
 The findings can be valuable even if the methods used are not novel.